meetnirshah17/1-D-unsteady-conduction-/ReadME.md

 # 1D unsteady heat conduction

-this code has been developed by the help of various resources by learning the space time discretization from our faculty prof.Anirudha kulkarni and coding the discretized equation with the assistance of chat gpt
+this code has been developed after earning the space-time discretization from our faculty prof.Anirudh kulkarni and coding the discretized equation with the assistance of mathworks